SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Write_files_to_SciSoft.md

 -   There should be one manifest for each binary flavour, and one tarball for each binary flavour of each ups product

--   Upload all files to scisoft\
+-   Upload all files to scisoft

-        copyToSciSoft *
+        copyToSciSoft --node scisoftgpvm01.fnal.gov *

 -   The script decides where to copy files based on name and type, the naming conventions from Jenkins should not be changed as they are